Lindydancer/cmake-font-lock/README.md

 * Comments and quoted strings.

+## Background

+This package is designed to be used together with a major mode for editing CMake files.
+Once such package is `cmake-mode.el` distributed by Kitware.
+However this package is not dependent upon or associated with any specific CMake major mode.
+(Note that the Kitware package contains rudimentary syntax coloring support, this package replaces that part of the major mode.)

 ## Installation

-Place the file in a directory in Emacs' load path.

-Add the following lines to a suitable init file, like ~/.emacs, to enable this package:

-    (autoload 'cmake-font-lock-activate "cmake-font-lock" nil t)
-    (add-hook 'cmake-mode-hook 'cmake-font-lock-activate)

-This package is designed to be used together with a major mode for editing CMake files.
-Once such package is `cmake-mode.el` distributed by Kitware, however this package is not dependent upon or associated with any specific CMake major mode.
-(Note that the Kitware package contains rudimentary syntax coloring support.)
+Install this package with Emacs' package manager.

+When installed, this package is automatically activated when using CMake mode, or any other mode in the list `cmake-font-lock-modes`.
+Set this variable to nil to disable automatic initialization.

 ## Customizing